-- The Spirent SR5500 does not operate at C band because the operational range is 400 to 2700 MHz.
-84 C-band testing can be accomplished using a transmitter operating a C-band connected to a C-band downconverter (see Subsection 2.4.7) whose output is connected to the channel emulator.
+- The Spirent SR5500 does not operate at C band because the operational range is 400 to 2700 MHz.83 C-band testing can be accomplished using a transmitter operating a C-band connected to a C-band downconverter (see Subsection 2.4.7) whose output is connected to the channel emulator.
 The transmitter carrier frequency should be chosen to ensure the output of the C-band downconverter is greater than 400 MHz.
 The carrier frequency setting on the channel emulator should be the output frequency of the C-band downconverter. - These channel settings best model the Cords Road scenario described in Rice et al and Rice and Ebert where the velocity of the airborne transmitter is Mach 1.
 For other scenarios, the reflection coefficients and channel delays may be different.
-The differences will depend largely on the geometry defined by the position of the airborne transmitter, the position ground-based receiving station, and the positions of the reflecting media (Rice and Ebert).
+The differences will depend largely on the geometry defined by the position of the airborne transmitter, the position ground-based receiving station, and the positions of the reflecting media (Rice and Ebert). - For different velocities, the Path 2 frequency shift and Path 3 fading Doppler scale proportionally.